-- Precertify your hospital stay, or, if applicable, arrange for the health care provider to give you the care or grant your request for prior approval for a service, drug, or supply; or - Ask you or your provider for more information.

-You or your provider must send the information so that we receive it within 60 days of our request.
-We will then decide within 30 more days.

-If we do not receive the information within 60 days we will decide within 30 days of the date the information was due.
+- 1. Precertify your hospital stay or, if applicable, arrange for the health care provider to give you the care or grant your request for prior approval for a service, drug, or supply; or - 2.
+Ask you or your provider for more information. - You or your provider must send the information so that we receive it within 60 days of our request.
+We will then decide within 30 more days. - If we do not receive the information within 60 days we will decide within 30 days of the date the information was due.
 We will base our decision on the information we already have.
-We will write to you with our decision.

-· Write to you and maintain our denial.
+We will write to you with our decision. - 3.
+Write to you and maintain our denial. - To reconsider an urgent care claim

-To reconsider an urgent care claim In the case of an appeal of a pre-service urgent care claim, within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
+In the case of an appeal of a pre-service urgent care claim, within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
 Follow Step 1 of the disputed claims process detailed in Section 8 of this brochure.

-Subject to a request for additional information, we will notify you of our decision within 72 hours after receipt of your reconsideration request.
-We will hasten the review process, which allows oral or written requests for appeals and the exchange of information by telephone, electronic mail, facsimile, or other expeditious methods.
+Unless we request additional information, we will notify you of our decision within 72 hours after receipt of your reconsideration request.
+We will expedite the review process, which allows oral or written requests for appeals and the exchange of information by telephone, electronic mail, facsimile, or other expeditious methods.